top of page

 Kli and tochen are both words in Hebrew.
 Kli is a device, a medium, a tool, etc. In the reality beyond our experiences, the kli is nothing more than the carrier of the tochen.
 Tochen literally means content, but can also refer to words such as essence, depth, purpose, etc. The philosopher, for that matter, is a person of tochen, and very little, if at all, of kli.
 I suppose that philosophy is nowadays irrelevant in the eyes of many, because they may focus more on the former rather than the latter.
 This could also explain why the world is getting increasingly shallow.

 In the name of reality, we need to understand that the kli is nothing without the tochen, even though the kli represents the tochen.
 For instance, cars attract a great appeal in the eyes of people due to their luxury, aesthetics, and comfort.
 However, the reason I never bothered learning about cars is because they are just vehicles, just means of transportation.
 That is their tochen.
-If they deliver what they were built for, then they fulfill their tochen, which isn't very much, is it?
+If they deliver what they were built for, then they fulfil their tochen, which isn't very much, is it?
 It isn't.

 Pure beauty is a form of pure "kli".
 Beyond aesthetic appeal, it has no "tochen".
 Thus, a deeper person will minimize its importance.
 They wouldn't, of course, get so anxious about it.
 That includes physical appearance.
 For many it is extremely important.
 They are called metrosexuals.
 Of course, women can be metrosexuals as well.
 It's just that the term is usually attributed to men.